Estádio do CD Aves

 Estádio do CD das Aves is a multi-use stadium in Vila das Aves, Portugal.
 It is currently used mostly for football matches and is the home ground of previous C.D.
 Aves until 2021 and currently AVS Futebol SAD from 2023.
 The stadium holds 6,230 people and was built in 1981.

 It underwent many renovations during the new millennium especially in the year 2000, when Desportivo das Aves gained promotion to the Primeira Liga for the second time in their history.
-When the stadium was built, there were 12,500 seats available, but it currently seats only 6,230 after the club decided to remove some of its seats.
+When the stadium was built, it had a capacity of 8,560 available seats, but currently it has a capacity of only 6,230 people, after the club installed seats in the remaining stands.

 The France national football team used the stadium as a training ground in preparation for UEFA Euro 2004.